pi-top/pi-topOS-Web-Portal/README.md

 Check out the docs folder for more information.

-In addition to the core web server, desktop management of app pages is managed via [`web-renderer`](https://github.com/pi-top/web-renderer) is handled via a separate `-desktop` binary Debian package.
+In addition to the core web server, desktop management of app pages is provided via `pt-os-web-portal-desktop` via [`web-renderer`](https://github.com/pi-top/web-renderer) (seehttps://github.com/pi-top/pi-topOS-Core-Packages).